-IX.
-Response to Intervention Model
+V. Response to intervention Model

-9.1 Tier 1: Universal Support
+e.
+5.1.
+Tier 1: Universal Support

 Provide high-quality, inclusive teaching and proactive strategies for all students to support early signs of academic or behavioral challenges.

 - In-Class Differentiation: Teachers apply a range of inclusive teaching methods that cater to diverse learning styles, ensuring all students can access the curriculum. - Classroom Management: Positive behavior management techniques are employed to create a supportive and engaging classroom environment. - Regular Monitoring: Continuous monitoring of student progress through assessments and classroom observations allows teachers to identify and address early signs of difficulty. - Low-Level Interventions: Simple adjustments, such as changing seating or offering additional prompts, are used to support students who exhibit early struggles.